Plough: Improved designs

 The basic plough with coulter, ploughshare and mould board remained in use for a millennium.
+The basic heavy plough worked well in the Northern European soil.
+It was strong enough to tear up the soil so that cross-ploughing was not needed.
+Because of this, and the fact that heavy ploughs needed up to eight oxen to pull, the fields became long and narrow.
+Too many oxen were difficult to turn frequently.
+Also, the weaker, ard (or scratch) plough necessitated a short and square-shaped field.
+The way that the plough allowed peasants to work the land meant that the nutrient-dense soil could yield better, more reliable, crops.

 Major changes in design spread widely in the Age of Enlightenment, when there was rapid progress in design.
 Joseph Foljambe in Rotherham, England, in 1730, used new shapes based on the Rotherham plough, which covered the mould board with iron.
 Unlike the heavy plough, the Rotherham, or Rotherham swing plough consisted entirely of the coulter, mould board and handles.
 It was much lighter than earlier designs and became common in England.
 It may have been the first plough widely built in factories and commercially successful there.

 In 1789 Robert Ransome, an iron founder in Ipswich, started casting ploughshares in a disused malting at St Margaret's Ditches.
 A broken mould in his foundry caused molten metal to come into contact with cold metal, making the metal surface extremely hard.
 This process, chilled casting, resulted in what Ransome advertised as "self-sharpening" ploughs.
 He received patents for his discovery.